-- 1. Parental collusion (s.444(1) only) - 2.
-Lack of parental effort to ensure attendance (s.444(1) only) - 3.
-Threats to teachers and/or officials - 4.
-Refusal to co-operate with school and/or officials

-- 1. More than one child - 2.
+Factors indicating higher culpability 1.
+Parental collusion (s.444(1) only) 2.
+Lack of parental effort to ensure attendance (s.444(1) only) 3.
+Threats to teachers and/or officials 4.
+Refusal to co-operate with school and/or officials Factors indicating lower culpability 1.
+Parent unaware of child's whereabouts 2.
+Parent tried to ensure attendance 3.
+Parent concerned by child's allegations of bullying/unable to get school to address bullying Factors indicating greater degree of harm 1.
+More than one child 2.
 Harmful effect on other children in family

-- 1. Parent unaware of child's whereabouts

-- 2. Parent tried to ensure attendance

-- 3. Parent concerned by child's allegations of bullying/unable to get school to address bullying